 With a variety of guitar games available today, players and musicians alike are spoiled for choice.
-These games are not only fun to play, they also make learning the guitar easier and much more fun as compared to simply memorizing theory and techniques.
+These games are not only fun to play, but they also make learning the guitar easier and much more fun as compared to simply memorizing theory and techniques.

-While they aren’t a substitute to the actual instrument by any means, they do serve as a fun learning method that makes picking up a new instrument, or rediscovering the love of one you’re already skilled at playing.
+While they aren’t a substitute to the actual instrument by any means, they do serve as a fun learning method that makes picking up a new instrument or rediscovering the love of the one you’re already skilled at playing.